orscf/orscf-specification/_/EDMX/StudyWorkflowDefinition/ORSCF-StudyWorkflowDefinition.md

 #### TaskCycleDefinition.**ReschedulingOffsetFixpoint** (Field)
 ```
-0=StartOfScheduleOrCycle: when the start of the last cycle was induced / -1=CompletionOfPredessessor: when the last cycle was completed (which means, that the last item within the schedule or a sub-schedule was completed) *this behaviour can be concretized via 'ReschedulingByEstimate'
+0=InducementOfScheduleOrCycle: when the start of the last cycle was induced / -1=InducementOfPredessessor: when the last task or subschedule (based on the 'Position') of the previous cycle was induced.
+*items of sub-schedules are not relevant - when addressing a sub-schedule as predecessor, then only its entry will be used
+*this behaviour can be concretized via 'ReschedulingByEstimate'
 ```

 #### TaskCycleDefinition.**ReschedulingOffset** (Field)